whitebox-co/walmart-marketplace-api/README.md

 import walmartMarketplaceApi, { OrdersApi, defaultParams } from '@whitebox-co/walmart-marketplace-api';

 /**
- * Init the marketplace api with client credentials and get back a fully
+ * Init the marketplace API with client credentials and get back a fully
- * configured instance of the api with token caching built in.
+ * configured instance of the API with token caching built in.
  *
- * Any subsequent call using the same credentials but a different api
+ * Any subsequent call using the same credentials but a different API
  * will use cached credentials until they expire.
  */
 const ordersApi = await walmartMarketplaceApi.getConfiguredApi(OrdersApi, {